Stability of Einstein metrics under Ricci flow: Einstein metrics with positive scalar curvature

 This follows from \eqref{nueulerlagrange} and \eqref{nueulerlagrange1.5} and the analytic dependence of $f_g$ and $\tau_g$ on $g$.
 Recall that $g_E$ is a local maximum of the Yamabe functional if and only if it is a local maximum of the scalar curvature on $\mathcal{C}_c$.
 Therefore, $g_E$ is a local maximum of the Yamabe functional if and only if it is a local maximum of $\nu_-$ in $\mathcal{C}_c$ (where $c=\volume(M,g_E)$).
 By scale invariance, it is also a local maximum of $\nu_-$ in $\mathcal{C}$ in this case.
 Let now $\bar{g}\in\mathcal{C}$ and $v\in C^{\infty}(M)$ such that $\int_M v\dv_{\bar{g}}=0$.
 Then by the first variational formula, $\frac{d}{dt}|_{t=0}\nu_-((1+tv)\bar{g})=0$.
 A long but straightforward calculation shows that

 where $L$ is the linear operator given by

 This formula shows how the eigenvalue condition comes into play.
-Now the first assertion is clear, since $\lambda>\frac{\scal}{n-1}$ for any Einstein metric except the standard sphere\cite[Theorem 1 and Theorem 2]{Ob62}.
+Now the first assertion is clear, since $\lambda>\frac{\scal}{n-1}$ for any Einstein metric except the standard sphere \cite[Theorem 1 and Theorem 2]{Ob62}.
 The second assertion follows from the local decomposition of the space of metrics and Taylor expansion as in the proof of Theorem \ref{yamabemaximality}. \end{proof} \begin{cor}Let $(M,g_E)$ be a compact positive Einstein manifold with constant $\mu$.
-If $g_E$ is a local maximum of the Yamabe invariant and $\lambda>2\mu$, any shrinking gradient Ricci soliton in a sufficiently small neighbourhood of $g_E$ is nessecarily Einstein. \end{cor} \begin{proof}This follows from Theorem \ref{yamabemaximalityII} and the fact that shrinking gradient Ricci solitons are precisely the critical points of $\nu_-$. \end{proof} The proof of the following theorem is analoguous to the proof of Theorem \ref{nonintegrablegradient}. \begin{thm}[Lojasiewicz-Simon inequality] Let $(M,g_E)$ be a positive Einstein manifold.
+If $g_E$ is a local maximum of the Yamabe invariant and $\lambda>2\mu$, any shrinking gradient Ricci soliton in a sufficiently small neighbourhood of $g_E$ is nessecarily Einstein. \end{cor} \begin{proof}This follows from Theorem \ref{yamabemaximalityII} and the fact that shrinking gradient Ricci solitons are precisely the critical points of $\nu_-$. \end{proof}

+The proof of the following theorem is analoguous to the proof of Theorem \ref{nonintegrablegradient}. \begin{thm}[Lojasiewicz-Simon inequality] Let $(M,g_E)$ be a positive Einstein manifold.
 Then there exists a $C^{2,\alpha}$-neighbourhood $\mathcal{U}$ of $g_E$ and constants $\sigma\in[1/2,1)$, $C>0$ such that

 for all $g\in\mathcal{U}$. \end{thm} Now we have the tools to prove the stability/instability results for positively curved Einstein metrics.
 The proofs are the same as in the negative case. \begin{thm}[Dynamical stability] Let $(M,g_E)$ be a compact positive Einstein manifold with constant $\mu$ and let $k\geq3$.
 Suppose that $g_E$ is a local maximizer of the Yamabe functional and the smallest nonzero eigenvalue of the Laplacian is larger than $2\mu$.
 Then for every $C^{k}$-neighbourhood $\mathcal{U}$ of $g_E$, there exists a $C^{k+2}$-neighbourhood $\mathcal{V}$ such that the following holds: